Zen words is the best word “年々歳々花相似 Nennen sai sai hana ai nitari Nen nen sai sai hito onazikarazu”

 Flowers bloom the same way every year, but people grow older every year.

-“The flowers are the same every year, but the people are different every year" is a line from the fourth stanza of the Tang Dynasty poem “In Place of the Sad White-Toed Old Man" by Liu Tingzhi.
-The flowers bloom the same every year, but the people who look at them grow older with each passing year.
-This poem laments the impermanence of life, in which nature does not change but people grow old quickly.
+“Year after year, the flowers are the same, but people are not the same year after year," is a line from the fourth stanza of the Tang Dynasty poem “In Place of the Sad White-Headed Old Man" by Liu Tingzhi.
+Flowers bloom the same every year, but people grow older every year.
+Nature does not change, but people do.
+This poem laments the impermanence of life.

 Zen is difficult, you just have to feel it.

-But this is difficult to understand.
-I feel like I understand, but still don’t understand.
-Zen monks undergo rigorous training to attain enlightenment.
-It is natural that ordinary people cannot attain enlightenment without doing anything.
-Wouldn’t it be better to interpret Zen in your own way and apply it to your life?
+This is difficult to understand.
+I feel like I understand it, but I still don’t understand it.
+Zen monks undergo rigorous training to understand it.
+Ordinary people do not train, so it is natural that they cannot reach the state of a Zen monk.
+We don’t need to think too hard about it.
+We just need to interpret Zen in our own way and apply it to our lives.

 Here is a Zen question and answer.